redcatphp/strategy/README.md

  These features comes from [Pimple](http://pimple.sensiolabs.org) .
  Arbitrary variables are used for share specific config across a whole application.
 You can also use them for bring very specific higher flexibility to factories, it can be convenient sometimes, but this practice can be considered here as an anti-pattern and you can avoid this most of time using [rules](http://redcatphp.com/strategy-dependency-injection#config-rules).

- All the [Pimple](http://pimple.sensiolabs.org) API is the same as on original doc except when you "offsetGet" an unexistant key it will be filled with $di->create($key).
+ All the [Pimple](http://pimple.sensiolabs.org) API is the same as on original doc except when you "offsetGet" an unexistant key it will be filled with $di->get($key).

 ### 8.1 Simple variable definition